formicalab/MoveVMToZone/README.md

 - **Spot VM settings:** Priority, eviction policy, max price
 - **Proximity Placement Group:** If compatible with target zone

+### Disk SKU Conversion

+You can convert disk SKUs during migration:

+- Convert Standard HDD to Premium SSD for better performance
+- Convert Premium SSD to Standard SSD for cost savings
+- Convert to Zone-Redundant Storage (ZRS) for higher availability
+- Each disk type (OS vs data) can be converted independently

 ### Special Disk Handling

 - **Ultra Disks & Premium SSD v2:** Uses instant access snapshots for faster disk creation
 - **Caching validation:** Ensures Premium V2 and Ultra disks have `None` caching (Azure requirement)

+### Security Validations

+- **Azure Disk Encryption (ADE):** The script detects and blocks VMs encrypted with ADE (BitLocker/dm-crypt).
+ADE-encrypted disks cannot be copied to a new VM without becoming inaccessible.
+- **Encryption at Host:** This setting IS preserved and copied to the new VM.

 ### Proximity Placement Group (PPG) Support